ymcaPrabhu/termux-dev-essentials/termux-dev-tools/docs/stories/epic-002-phase2-enhancements.md

 ## Core Features (User Stories)

 ### User Experience Enhancements
--   **Story 2.1: Interactive Component Selection Menu**: As a user, I want an interactive menu to select specific components to install, so that I can customize my installation without running the entire one-shot installer.
+-   **Story 2.1: Interactive Component Selection Menu** ✅ **COMPLETE**: As a user, I want an interactive menu to select specific components to install, so that I can customize my installation without running the entire one-shot installer.
+[Status: Production Ready - QA Approved]
 -   **Story 2.2: Configuration File Support**: As a user, I want to customize the CLI tool list via a configuration file (install.json), so that I can add or remove tools without modifying code.
 -   **Story 2.3: Progress Estimation**: As a user, I want to see estimated time remaining and progress percentage, so that I know how long the installation will take.